VeroIarrachtai/Abies_vs_ozone/README.md

 **1.-Sampling**: There's a directory with coordinates and samples' disposition in omics' analisys .

-**2.-Metabolomics**: There're metabolites analysis generated with gas chromatograph spectrum mass (GC-SM).
+**2.-Metabolomics**: There're metabolites' analysis generated with gas chromatograph spectrum mass (GC-SM).
 Data from html files were loaded into tables.
 Subsequently, relative abundance was calculated.
 Finally, values between samples were compared from a barplot, ANOVA, and PCA analysis.

-**3.-Genomics**: There're genomic analysis from GBS sequencing. ipyRAD was used to assemble *de novo*, VCFTools and plink were used to make more specific filters.
+**3.-Genomics**: There're genomic analysis from GBS sequencing. ipyRAD was used to assemble *de novo*, **VCFTools** and **plink** were used to make more specific filters.
 Relationship was calculated without multiple SNPs in same loci.
 Mantel test, PCA, and admixture were performed.

 **4.-Transcriptomics**: There're transcriptomic analysis from RNAseq data.
-Samples were cut with Timmomatic and they mapped to a reference transcriptome with BWA.
-Rstudio allowed to evaluate differential expression between samples with edgeR and DESeq2.
-Subsequently, volcanoplot was performed to show overexpressed and underexpressed genes.
+Samples were cut with **Trimmomatic** and they mapped to a reference transcriptome with **BWA**.
+Rstudio allowed to evaluate differential expression between samples with **edgeR** and **DESeq2**.
+Subsequently, volcanoplot was performed to show overexpressed and underexpressed geges.

 **5.-INFO_PROJECT**: There're exhibitions, summaries and final analysis.